 Azure File Sync

-Can I have domain joined and non-domain joined servers in the same Sync Group?
+Can I have domain-joined and non-domain-joined servers in the same sync group?

-When the same file is changed on two servers at approximately the same time, what happens?
+If the same file is changed on two servers at approximately the same time, what happens?

-CentralServeris where the older write occurred.
-The second conflict would be identified as
+For example, the first conflict of CompanyReport.docx would become CompanyReport-CentralServer.docx if CentralServer is where the older write occurred.
+The second conflict would be named CompanyReport-CentralServer-1.docx.

 Why doesn't the Size on disk property for a file match the Size property after using Azure File Sync?

 Windows File Explorer exposes two properties to represent the size of a file: Size and Size on disk.
 These properties differ subtly in meaning.
 Size represents the complete size of the file.
 Size on disk represents the size of the file stream that's stored on the disk.
 The values for these properties can differ for a variety of reasons, such as compression, use of Data Deduplication, or cloud tiering with Azure File Sync.
 If a file is tiered to an Azure file share, the size on the disk is zero, because the file stream is stored in your Azure file share, and not on the disk.
 It's also possible for a file to be partially tiered (or partially recalled).
 In a partially tiered file, part of the file is on disk.
 This might occur when files are partially read by applications like multimedia players or zip utilities.